-The Master of Education (M.Ed.) in Curriculum and Instruction is a two-year, continuing education program for teachers holding the Residency Teacher Certificate, the entry level licensure in Washington State.
-The M.Ed. program will help you reach two goals simultaneously: earn a graduate degree and focus on one of three areas of study and preparation: Professional Teacher Certificate, Instructional Leadership, or English Language Learning (ELL).
+The Master of Education (M.Ed.) in Curriculum and Instruction is designed to help practicing teachers and educational professionals take the next step in their professional development.
+M.Ed. candidates will be prepared to take on greater leadership in their classrooms, schools and districts, growing in their ability to make a positive impact on their schools and students.
+The M.Ed. program will help you earn a graduate degree in Curriculum and Instruction with one of three concentrations: Teacher Leadership, Educational Assessment, or English Language Learning (ELL).

-The two-year, thirty-credit curriculum offers advanced coursework on learning theory, educational standards, and research methodology, culminating in a graduate-level action research paper.
-The Northwest University M.Ed. is designed to serve four teacher populations:
+The five-semester, thirty-credit curriculum offers advanced coursework on learning theory, educational standards, assessment, teacher leadership and collaboration, and family engagement.
+The Northwest University M.Ed. is designed to serve several populations: